iammangesh/react-boilerplate/readme.md

-# React app Boilerplate with postcss
+# React Boilerplate with postcss
-this is my personal boilerplate for react project with webpack and postcss
+this is my personal boilerplate for react with webpack and postcss.

 ### Instructions
 For development

 ```
-yarn run dev-server
+yarn start

 ```
 For Production
 ```
-yarn run build:production
+yarn run build:prod

 ```